jhuus/HawkEars/README.md

 python analyze.py -h
 ```

 Additional arguments include options for specifying latitude and longitude (or region) and recording date.
 These are useful for reducing false positives.
 Classes listed (by common name) in data/ignore.txt are ignored during analysis.
-If you encounter a species that occurs as a frequent false positive, adding it to ignore.txt will ensure that it no longer appears.
+By default it includes all the non-bird classes and none of the bird classes.

 If you don't have access to additional recordings for testing, one good source is [xeno-canto](https://xeno-canto.org/).
 Recordings there are generally single-species, however, and therefore somewhat limited.
-A source of true field recordings, generally with multiple species, is the [Hamilton Bioacoustics Field Recordings](https://archive.org/details/hamiltonbioacousticsfieldrecordings).
+One source of true field recordings, generally with multiple species, is the [Hamilton Bioacoustics Field Recordings](https://archive.org/details/hamiltonbioacousticsfieldrecordings).

 After running analysis, you can view the output by opening an audio file in Audacity, clicking File / Import / Labels and selecting the generated label file.
 Audacity should then look something like this:

 ![](audacity-labels.png)

 By default, species are identified using [4-letter banding codes](https://www.birdpop.org/pages/birdSpeciesCodes.php), but common names can be shown instead using the "-b 0" argument.
-The numeric suffix on each label is a confidence level, which is not the same as a statistical probability.
+The numeric suffix on each label is a prediction score, which is not the same as a statistical probability.

 To show spectrograms by default in Audacity, click Edit / Preferences / Tracks and set Default View Mode = Spectrogram.
 You can modify the spectrogram settings under Edit / Preferences / Tracks / Spectrograms.